Skip to main content

 Chemotherapy

 Many new chemotherapy drugs are being studied in clinical trials.
-In recent years, these studies have led to the approval of drugs such as bendamustine (Treanda) and pralatrexate (Folotyn) for use against certain types of lymphoma.
-Other studies are looking at new ways to combine drugs using different doses or different sequences of drugs.
+These studies have led to the approval of medicines such as bendamustine (Treanda) and pralatrexate (Folotyn) for use against certain types of lymphoma.
+Other studies are looking at new ways to combine chemo drugs, either with each other or with other types of cancer medicines.

 Stem cell transplants